yhagio/tutorialedge.net/content/python/python-generator-tutorial.md

 ## What Are Generators?

 Generators are functions that can return multiple values at different times.
-Let's Typically in Python we would define a function like so:
+These essentially act as iterators that we can subsequently iterate over in a variety of different ways.
+In Python we would typically define a normal function like so:

 ~~~python
 def my_func(x):
     return x*2
 ~~~

-This function would return once and only once the value of `x` doubled.
+However this function would return once and only once the value of `x` doubled.
 However with generators we could return multiple values of `x` at different times like so:

 ~~~python
 def my_generator(x):